Building Tomorrow, Today:

 Harvard Kennedy School, Cambridge, MA

-This year marks a significant milestone—the 20th anniversary of the Black Policy Conference (BPC)!
-This year's theme is "Reclaim.
-Empower.
-Strategize.
-Transform (REST): The Path to Sustainable Freedom."
+This year marks a significant milestone—the 21st anniversary of the Black Policy Conference (BPC)!
+This year's theme is "Building Tomorrow, Today: Mobilizing for the Future We Envision."
 For two decades, BPC has provided a space for meaningful dialogue, actionable solutions, and community-driven change.
 More than just a conference, it has remained a dynamic platform where leaders, advocates, and changemakers come together to address the evolving challenges and opportunities facing Black communities.

 Panels Include: